 What is an editorial calendar?

-Why should you use a holiday and editorial calendar?
+Why should you use an editorial and holiday planning calendar?

 - Consolidated resource.
 The editorial calendar serves as a consolidated hub for your PR team, fostering streamlined communication and efficient collaboration.
 This ensures everyone is on the same page, reducing misunderstandings and enhancing the overall quality of your campaigns.